Search results for:

-This guide will cover how to create A, MX, SPF, DKIM, DMARC, and rDNS records for your iRedMail server. iRedMail will add a DKIM key to your server during installation, and this can easily be retrieved to create the DNS record.
-The examples below will demonstrate how to add these records in Hostwinds’ Cloud DNS Manager.
+This guide will cover creating A, MX, SPF, DKIM, DMARC, and rDNS records for your iRedMail server. iRedMail will add a DKIM key to your server during installation, and this can easily be retrieved to create the DNS record.
+The examples below will demonstrate how to add these records in Hostwinds' Cloud DNS Manager.

-If you have not installed iRedMail, follow our installation guide to install iRedMail on your CentOS 7 server.
+If you have not installed iRedMail, please install iRedMail on your CentOS 7 server.

 Your fully qualified domain name, or the hostname of your iRedMail server, should be pointed to your server.
-Do this by creating an A record for the hostname as shown below.
+Do this by creating an A record for the hostname.

 The record can be similar to mx or mail, pointed to your server's IP address:

 Next, point your domain to the A record that was created.
 The value entered should be in the format priority fully-qualified-domain-name, where priority is a number, typically 0 for the first MX record.
-Your priority may increase for other MX records, in increments of 5 or 10 if you have backup mail servers (higher number means lower priority).
+Your priority may increase for other MX records in increments of 5 or 10 if you have backup mail servers (a higher number means lower priority).

 The fully-qualified-domain-name should be the A record created in Step 1 of this article (0 mail.yourdomain.com):

-The SPF record authenticates any IP’s that your domain will send mail from.
-The MX record or the IP address can be used to identify where mail for the domain should come from.
-The SPF record ends with defining what should happen to mail that does not match the MX record or IP address listed earlier in the record.
+The SPF record authenticates any IP's that your domain will send mail from.
+Thus, the MX record or the IP address can be used to identify where mail for the domain should come from.
+Finally, the SPF record defines what should happen to mail that does not match the MX record or IP address listed earlier in the record.
 This is called a hard fail (-all) or soft fail (~all).
 Hard fail means that any mail that does not match your listed MX record or IP address will be rejected.
 Soft fail means that mail can be received if it does not match the listed MX record or IP, but it may be marked as spam.

-Add the SPF record with a similar format to below (v=spf1 mx ip4:YOUR-IP-ADDRESS -all).
+Add the SPF record (v=spf1 mx ip4:YOUR-IP-ADDRESS -all).
 You may want to start with a soft fail and later move to a hard fail:

 iRedMail adds a DKIM key to your server during the installation.
 DKIM is crucial to authenticating the mail you send.